dwightjack/marco.solazzi.me/src/content/blog/not-everything-needs-a-component.md

 ## Components

-So, first of all, what is a *component*?
+So, first of all, what is a <i>component</i>?
 I think React popularized the term to refer to its building blocks:

 <figure>